Find Commonwealth, Victorian and state Acts, bills and explanatory memoranda.

 Copies of all Victorian acts from 1852 to 1995 can be accessed on the AustLII website.
 The acts are listed by year and act number, and by name.
 You can search the acts by title or keyword using the database search option.
 Once accessed, the text of each individual PDF act can also be searched.

 The State Library holds printed copies of the acts of the Victorian Parliament.
-This includes current and recent acts, and acts from the 19th and early 20th century.
+This includes current acts, reprints and acts from the 19th and early 20th century.
 Check the links under the 'Available' heading on the record for locations.